graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 Note: The value {null} could still be provided to such a variable at runtime.
-A non-null argument must produce a field error if provided a {null} value.
+A non-null argument must raise a field error if provided a {null} value.